saidvandeklundert/notes/C/README.md

 `Abstract state machine`: the compiler can compute away a lot of nonesense at compile time to make the program faster at runtime.
 Programs execute as if following the abstract state machine.
 Abstract state machines cheat wherever they can and only respect the observable states of the abstract state machine.

 Another thing worth noting is that type determines optimization opportunities.
+`Variables`: store values that can be used during the computation.
 `Values`: All values are numbers or translate to numbers.

 ```